erithobra/hw-where-is-carmen-sandiego/README.md

 ## Exercise

-- O the file [find_carmen.sql](find_carmen.sql) use the clues to create the appropriate SQL queries to help you find Carmen.
+- Open the file [find_carmen.sql](find_carmen.sql) use the clues to create the appropriate SQL queries to help you find Carmen.
 Tell us where she's heading!
 - For each clue solved do a commit :wink:
 - Create a pull request to submit your work.